-- Identification and authentication: The evaluators would only devise some basic, mostly manual testing of the Identification and authentication functions in TSO/E, telnet/rlogin, ftp, su and JES, since these functions would be exercised during the test activity implicitly by the testers.
-The testers also used mixed-case passwords themselves to ensure that this new feature works as specified. - Discretionary access control: The evaluators focused on UNIX System Services ACLs, which also implicitly test UNIX permission bits.
-Other DAC tests involved - USS IPC (all system calls for messages, semaphores and shared memory) - DAC for different USS objects (device special files, IPC objects, directories) - z/OS dataset access - security- relevant USS system calls - Mandatory Access Control: The evaluators re-ran their own tests on mandatory access control checks for data sets and Unix System Services files as their own regression tests.
-Testing of the writedown override capability provided by FACILTY class profiles was also performed. - Communication security: The evaluators chose to ensure that secure communications channels (IPSEC and SSL) did not contain hidden platform specific implementation errors by testing interoperability with non-zSeries systems.
-Application-transparent TLS (AT-TLS) was also tested to work with a non-zOS platform, checking different policy settings.
+Identification and authentication: The evaluators would only devise some basic, mostly manual testing of the Identification and authentication functions in TSO/E, telnet/rlogin, ftp, su and JES, since these functions would be exercised during the test activity implicitly by the testers.

-- Audit: The evaluators did not develop special tests for auditing, but decided to run most of their tests with full auditing enabled and then analyze the audit records for the expected audit event records.
-By generating audit records in this manner a more accurate analysis the types and contents of audit records produced by the system and there contents during typical operations could be done.
-Dedicated tests were used to check auditing of changes to the system clock. - Security Management: The evaluators decided to devise no special tests here, since the setup of the test environment and the setup/cleanup of the tests would already include a major portion of the TSF found here. - TOE Self Protection: The only function to be suitably testable is object re-use, where the evaluators decided to focus on the issue of memory pages probably containing left-over information.
+- Discretionary access control: The evaluators focused on UNIX System Services ACLs, which also implicitly test UNIX permission bits.
+Other DAC tests involved. - USS IPC (all system calls for messages, semaphores and shared memory) - DAC for different USS objects (device special files, IPC objects, directories) - z/OS dataset access - Security-relevant USS system calls - Mandatory Access Control: The evaluators re-ran their own tests on Mandatory Access Control checks for data sets and Unix System Services files as their own regression tests.
+Testing of the writedown override capability provided by FACILITY class profiles was also performed. - Communication security: The evaluators chose to ensure that secure communications channels (SSL) did not contain hidden platform specific implementation errors by testing interoperability with non-zSeries systems.
+Application-transparent TLS (AT-TLS) was also tested to work with a non-z/OS platform, checking different policy settings. - Audit: Tests were used to check auditing of changes to the system clock. - Security Management: The evaluators decided to devise no special tests here, since the setup of the test environment and the setup/cleanup of the tests would already include a major portion of the TSF found here. - TOE Self-Protection: The only function to be suitably testable is object re-use, where the evaluators decided to focus on the issue of memory pages probably containing leftover information.
 All other self-protection features are properties that could not be easily be "challenged" by evaluator tests.

-For the set of developer tests to be re-run, the evaluators chose an approach supplementing their own tests and focussing on functionality changed since the previous evaluation.
+For the set of developer tests to be re-run, the evaluators chose an approach supplementing their own tests and focusing on functionality changed since the previous evaluation.

 The evaluators decided to focus on security functions claimed in the Security Target and not to run tests demonstrating that functions requiring authorization would fail when invoked unprivileged.
-This was in part due to the fact that the evaluators had experienced already sufficient issues with protection of security functions while bringing up the system in its evaluated configuration, following the guidance in [9].
+This was in part due to the fact that the evaluators had experienced already sufficient issues with protection of security functions while bringing up the system in its evaluated configuration, following the guidance in [10].